MicrosoftDocs/Advertising/advertising/bingads-13/campaign-management-service/ratebid.md

 # RateBid Data Object - Campaign Management
 Defines an object that represents the rate bid.

-RateBid is applicable to Lodging campaigns (formerly Hotel campaigns) with the percent CPC or commission bid schemes.
+RateBid is applicable to Lodging campaigns with the percent CPC or commission bid schemes.

 ## Syntax